Universal Infant Free School Meals

-From September 2014 all children in reception, year 1 and year 2 in state-funded schools in England will receive free school meals.
+Since September 2014 all children in reception, year 1 and year 2 in state-funded schools in England have been entitled to receive free school meals.
 The government made this decision after a recommendation in the School Food Plan.
-This is very exciting news and has fantastic benefits for our children, parents and the school.
+This is a great opportunity and has fantastic benefits for our children, parents and the school.

-- The Meads will encourage children to try different food – main meals and desserts which include 2 of their 5 a day.
+- Promotes a varied and healthy diet - The Meads will encourage children to try different food – main meals and desserts which include at least 2 of their 5 a day.

 Your child benefits:

-- From varied menu options which gives the children the freedom to choose their lunch from 2 to 3 options available including a vegetarian choice.
+- From varied menu options which gives the children the freedom to choose their lunch from 2 to 3 options available including a vegetarian and a Halal choice.